microsoft/omi/README.md

 ### Setting Up Credentials

-Setup of credentials for NTLM authentication is covered in [setup-ntlm-omi](Unix/doc/setup-ntlm-omi.md)
+ - Setup of credentials for NTLM authentication is covered in [setup-ntlm-omi](Unix/doc/setup-ntlm-omi.md)
+ - Setup of credentials for Kerberos authentication is covered in [setup-kerberos-omi](Unix/doc/setup-kerberos-omi.md)

 ### Running